Swagat-Samal/DAA-lab/README.md

 ☑️ **Lab 7: LCS**

-Find the **Longest Common Subsequence (LCS)** of two strings using Dynamic Programming and calculate its length.
+- **Program 1: Find the **Longest Common Subsequence (LCS)** of two strings using Dynamic Programming and calculate its length.

+☑️ **Lab 8: Matrix Chain Multiplication and LCS**
+- **Program 1: Matrix Chain Multiplication

+Find the optimal parenthesization of a sequence of matrices using Dynamic Programming.

+The program displays:
+- M Table
+- S Table
+- Optimal Parenthesization
+- Minimum Scalar Multiplications

+ - **Program 2: Longest Common Subsequence (LCS)

+Find the Longest Common Subsequence between two sequences and determine the frequency of character T in the obtained LCS.

+The program:
+1. Reads two sequences of length n.
+2. Constructs the LCS Dynamic Programming table.
+3. Finds one valid LCS using backtracking.
+4. Counts the frequency of T in the LCS.
+5. Displays the LCS length and frequency of T.